nucleus-js/design/implementations/duktape/README.md

 If you want a small static binary on linux using musl, install musl-tools on your ubuntu system and set `CC= musl-gcc -Os -static` and rebuild.

+For maximum smallness (especially with the static build), `strip` your nucleus binary before appending the app zip to it.